Latest update - August 2022

-The fund aims to help young people to improve their local environment, increase their knowledge and understanding of Scottish biodiversity, and to provide more opportunities for them to connect with nature.
+The fund aims to help young people to improve their local environment, provide more opportunities for them to connect with nature and increase their knowledge and understanding of Scottish biodiversity, and empower them to take positive action for nature and climate.

 The Future Routes Fund is for young people, by young people.